Camp Lejeune Water Contamination

 • Transformer storage lot

-The two water-supply wells collected the contaminated groundwater and pumped it into a treatment plant.
+The two water supply wells at Camp Lejeune collected and pumped the contaminated groundwater into a treatment plant.
 Since the military cycled the eight wells at Camp Lejeune (alternating from one well to another), only a few would pump water at any given time.

 Whenever the two contaminated wells were in operation, they pumped the toxic water into the treatment plants, mixing it with clean water from the uncontaminated wells before being delivered to the base.